Sequedex/Sequedex-build/README_BUILD.txt

 Either

 a)  clone (or checkout) Sequedex project from github into <git-top-level> for latest version of source code; or
-b)  download a Sequedex release.
+b)  download the source code for Sequedex release (either .zip or .tgz) from the release assets.

 Step 2.